tamirz/dynamicReporter-plugin/README.md

 dynamicReporter
 ===============

-This jenkins plugin allows you to reflects reportNG reports during the project test run
+This jenkins plugin allows you to display reportNG reports during a build of a project.